 3.1.2.
-Matrices for the examinations after refresher and advanced training
+Matrices for the tests after refresher and advanced training

 The following matrices in accordance with 8.2.2.7.3.2 and 8.2.2.7.3.3 of ADN indicate the number of questions in the catalogue of questions for each exam objective.
-They indicate the number of questions to be selected for the different examination objectives when the examination is being set.
+They indicate the number of questions to be selected for the different examination objectives when the test is being set.

 (a) Dry cargo vessels